 Games can be donated to local schools or libraries.
 Though when donating to a library I do suggest you actually talk to a librarian and not just use a dropbox.
 You want to make sure that the library actually wants the game and will put them to good use.

 If you are lucky enough to have a local gaming club or meet up group find out if they have a game library to contribute to.
 Similarly, a local game store or game cafe may be interested in your unwanted games as something for their customers to play.
 The great thing about this option is that it keeps the games in the local community.
 This also means that if you ever regret getting rid of a game there’s a good chance you can still play it.

 Many charity organizations will also be very happy to take your no longer needed games off of your hand.
 Hostels love to have games for their guests to play, the Ronald McDonald House is always looking for family-weight games, etc.

-You can also consider just giving your games to other local gamers.
-If there’s something you no longer enjoy playing but you know someone you’ve played with that loves it, consider passing the game onto a person who will get real joy out of it.
+You could also consider just outright giving your games to other local gamers.
+If there’s something you no longer enjoy playing but you know someone you’ve played with that loves it, consider passing the game onto that person who will get real joy out of it.

 So there you have a number of suggestions for what you can do with those tabletop games that you are no longer playing.
 If you find that there’s a game you no longer need in your collection, it’s worth getting rid of that game.
 You could sell it and get yourself some money to buy more games, games you are more likely to play, or you could just trade your unwanted games for new ones.
 If you aren’t looking to get something back from the games you cull, consider donating those games to the local community.